wbcbz7/sndlib-watcom/README.md

   sndlib supports two different Stereo-On-1 protocols: slower but compatible MODPLAY (6 OUTs per stereo sample, default), and faster FT2 protocol (4 OUTs); switched by IOCTL before `init()` call.

   FT2 is generally compatible with all types of devices, using pin14 as inverted pin1, however for latch-based and '7528 devices it can result to inter-channel leaks for a brief amount of time.
 R-2R or multiplying DACs handle this fine, with slight stereo narrowing, but PWM/sigma-delta based devices could experience bad aliasing artifacts.
 MODPLAY protocol activates strobe only when valid data is put on the data port, hence eliminating artifacts at expense of two more OUTs.

+  For mono formats, Stereo-On-1 is switched to mono mode, with both strobes activated, behaving exactly like mono Covox.
+Unfortunately, this will work perfectly with latch-based devices only ('7528-like would have sound in right channel only and '374-based devices would not output any sound)

   `detect()` relies on the fact that pins 9 (D7) and 11 (bit 7 of status port *inverted*) on Stereo-On-1 are bridged together.
 During detection, LPT ports are scanned from the BDA LPT list backwards; for each port, if bit 7 of status port equals *inverted* bit 7 of data port, then Stereo-On-1 is assumed to be detected.